-Belgium We do not know all types of questions, but typical is: identity check, questions about the reasons of staying in Belgium (it happens frequently that the DEPA says he has applied for asylum - this has never any consequence), political allegiance, ...
-As far as we know, no-one has been detained longer than 24 hours for these questionings, unless there was a criminal offence for which the Congolese authorities had still to proceed to criminal investigation or because of outstanding criminal sentences or warrants in DRC) Canada Unknown.
-Finland Some questions about the home town and address.
-Germany No information.
-New Zealand Not known Norway The deportees have not been subject to questioning, according to our knowledge.
-Sweden We have no information regarding this.
+We do not know all types of questions, but typical is: identity check, questions about the reasons of staying in Belgium (it happens frequently that the DEPA says he has applied for asylum - this has never any consequence), political allegiance, ...
+As far as we know, no-one has been detained longer than 24 hours for these questionings, unless there was a criminal offence for which the Congolese authorities had still to proceed to criminal investigation or because of outstanding criminal sentences or warrants in DRC)

+Unknown.

+Some questions about the home town and address.

+The deportees have not been subject to questioning, according to our knowledge.

+We have no information regarding this.